• Home

 How to save time by making better team-based decisions

 You can tell how good someone is at making decisions by how much time they have.
-Busy people spend a lot of time correcting poor decisions, so they don’t have [...]
+Busy people spend a lot of time correcting poor decisions, so they [...]

 Interview #6 – Thomas Gelmi – Why putting your customers first may not be such a good idea …